spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 	- if you did not know a lot when you started, do you feel empowered to go further?
 	- if you had some knowledge about GPTs, do you feel you learned something useful that you might be able to apply?

-## Apply digital source criticism to images generated with AI
+## Assignment - Apply digital source criticism to images generated with AI

 Your task is to work with a set of images created with generative AI showing portraits of female historians.
 These images were generated with the prompt: "historienne qui travaille avec des sources historiques" on the 29th of April 2024 using the French chapter of (the free version of) the service [Picsart](https://picsart.com/create).
 You are expected to **describe**, **contextualize** and **critically interpret** a selection of two or three images.